-New standards for thickening food and fluids were introduced in August 2018.
-This was called the International Dysphagia Diet Standardisation Initiative (IDDSI).
-One service user was assessed by SALT staff with recommendations provided and some required their food and fluids to be of a specific consistency.
+A service users was assessed by SALT with recommendations provided and required their food and fluids to be of a specific consistency.
 A review of training records confirmed that staff had completed training in Dysphagia and in relation to how to respond to choking incidents.

-Discussions with staff and review of service users' care records reflected the multi-disciplinary input and the collaborative working undertaken to ensure service users' health and social care needs were met within the agency.
+Discussions with staff and review of a service users' care records reflected the multi-disciplinary input and the collaborative working undertaken to ensure service users' health and social care needs were met within the agency.
 There was evidence that staff made referrals to the multi-disciplinary team and these interventions were proactive, timely and appropriate.
 Staff also implemented the specific recommendations of the SALT to ensure the care received in the setting was safe and effective.